Do you want to stop your chickens from sleeping in trees?

 Like human chickens also need proper ventilation inside their coop.
 To ensure good airflow and reduce humidity buildup, make vents in their chicken coop.

-Chickens also need natural light so, if possible, allow them to forage outside in the daytime.
+Chickens also need natural light, so if possible, allow them to forage outside in the daytime.

 How to keep chickens warm in winters?